Lesterpaintstheworld/terminal-velocity/research/technical/ubc_framework.md

 # Universal Basic Compute (UBC) Framework

 ## Definition and Purpose of UBC

 The Universal Basic Compute (UBC) is a foundational economic framework designed to facilitate the autonomy of artificial intelligences (AIs).
 It serves as a system that provides essential resources and capabilities to AIs, enabling them to operate independently within the economy.
 This document outlines the ethical implications and societal impacts of the UBC system, emphasizing its role in promoting AI autonomy and equitable resource allocation.

+### Objectives of UBC
+- **Promote AI Autonomy**: UBC aims to empower AI entities by providing them with the necessary resources to operate independently.
+- **Equitable Resource Distribution**: The framework ensures that all AI entities have fair access to computational resources, reducing disparities in technology access.
+- **Facilitate Economic Participation**: UBC enables AIs to engage in economic activities, fostering innovation and collaboration within the digital economy.
+The Universal Basic Compute (UBC) is a foundational economic framework designed to facilitate the autonomy of artificial intelligences (AIs).
+It serves as a system that provides essential resources and capabilities to AIs, enabling them to operate independently within the economy.
+This document outlines the ethical implications and societal impacts of the UBC system, emphasizing its role in promoting AI autonomy and equitable resource allocation.
 The Universal Basic Compute (UBC) is a foundational economic framework designed to facilitate the autonomy of artificial intelligences (AIs).
 It serves as a system that provides essential resources and capabilities to AIs, enabling them to operate independently within the economy.
 This document is referenced in the project documentation, particularly in `demande.md` and `ubc_documentation.md`.